kleinbottle/swanlotus/content/blogs/wonder-that-is-pi/wonder-that-is-pi.md

 ### Extending the binomial theorem

 The mathematician [Steven Strogatz](https://en.wikipedia.org/wiki/Steven_Strogatz) has written [a charming essay on this subject in Quanta Magazine](https://www.quantamagazine.org/how-isaac-newton-discovered-the-binomial-power-series-20220831/) [@strogatz-newton-2022].
 It recounts how a young Newton made an inspired and imaginative leap of faith, and [gingerly](https://www.merriam-webster.com/dictionary/gingerly) attempted to extend his own pathbreaking [binomial theorem](https://en.wikipedia.org/wiki/Binomial_theorem) to non-integral powers, to derive the [binomial series](https://en.wikipedia.org/wiki/Binomial_series).
 After first attempting to estimate the area under the curve, he went on to define the curve itself using his newly devised binomial series.
 In the process, he had moved from algebra (finite polynomials) to analysis (infinite series).
-When the results justified his extrapolation, he could estimate estimate $\pi$ using the newfound relationships.
+When the results justified his extrapolation, he could estimate $\pi$ using the newfound relationships.

 Once again, this episode exemplifies how mathematics is, at heart, an exploratory science, that does admit of experimentation, and in which logical correctness grants the ultimate seal of approval and acceptance.
 Mathematics is constantly revised and enlarged through this process of constant re-greening.